 I listed several awesome plugins you can use to build your mailing list at the end of the article.

-Google love fresh content and often gives it a ranking boost.
+Google loves fresh content and often gives it a ranking boost.
 You should revisit your best articles over a period of several months and update them if they are out of date.

 Mention when was the last time you updated and improved your article at the top.